duykhoa/duykhoa.github.io/_katas/factorial-digit-sum.md

 The sum of digits operator will receive a number, and return a number is the sum of all digits (e.g. 13 -> 4, 21 -> 3) so we have a method call `sum_digits(n)`

 Oh, I will use Ruby for this kata.
 Because I'm quite a fan of [Minitest](https://github.com/seattlerb/minitest).
-If you aren't familar with Ruby neither Minitest, why don't give it a try, I bet you will love it :relaxed:
+If you are neither familar with Ruby nor Minitest, why don't give it a try, I bet you will love it :relaxed:

 ---

 What is the first test I should write?
-Just follow the rule of TDD, we have the first one: `test_nothing`
+Just follow the rule of TDD, we have `test_nothing`

 ```ruby